Test Code MISC2MAYO7AC4 7AC4, Bile Acid Synthesis, Serum

 Interpretation

-In patients with irritable bowel syndrome-diarrhea (IBS-D), elevated 7alpha-hydroxy-4-cholesten-3-one (7aC4) is consistent with bile acid diarrhea (BAD).
+In patients with irritable bowel syndrome with diarrhea, elevated 7alpha-hydroxy-4-cholesten-3-one (7aC4) is consistent with bile acid diarrhea (BAD).
 A result of 17.6 ng/mL or greater is 83% sensitive and 53% specific for BAD.
 In these cases, a confirmatory 48-hour fecal bile acid test could be considered.
 A result above 52.5 ng/mL is 40% sensitive and 85% specific for BAD.

-Interpretation in patients with chronic diarrhea (bile acid malabsorption: BAM):
+Interpretation of 7aC4 results in patients with chronic diarrhea (bile acid malabsorption: BAM):

 Method Description